-Organizations can draw lines differently between the creative director and art director.
-In general, creative directors provide the ideas and art directors provide the execution.
-The typical art director communicates the vision to the team and oversees the team through the execution of the project.
-This often includes shepherding the project through production, editing, and printing.
+Organizations draw the line between creative director and art director in different ways.
+Generally, creative directors provide ideas and art directors provide execution.
+The art director communicates the vision to the team and oversees the team through the execution of the project.
+This usually includes shepherding the project through production, editing, and printing.
 Not every art director has the “big idea” capabilities required to be a creative director.
-In hiring an art director you will need to know where your “line” is between raw idea generation and execution.
-If you hire a pure execution person into a role where there is significant need for idea generation then you will be putting a person into a role where they likely cannot succeed.
+Avoid hiring an execution person for an idea-generation role.
+Know where your “line” is between idea generation and execution.

 What’s the future?